094459/newsletter-oss-projects/README.md

 [cloudcatalog](https://aws-oss.beachgeek.co.uk/3mf) colleague David Boyne has put together another project, that is a fork of one his earlier projects ([EventCatalog](https://dev.to/aws/aws-open-source-news-and-updates-96-ig8)) that provides a similar capability, but this time helping you to document your AWS architecture.
 Check out the README for more details, including an example architecture that was documented. (#187)

+**CloudGrappler**

+[CloudGrappler](https://aws-oss.beachgeek.co.uk/3qb) is a purpose-built tool designed for effortless querying of high-fidelity and single-event detections related to well-known threat actors in AWS.
+Andi Ahmeti has put together a blog post, [Introducing CloudGrappler: A Powerful Open-Source Threat Detection Tool for Cloud Environments](https://aws-oss.beachgeek.co.uk/3qc), that provides an overview of how this works with examples.(#192)

+**diagram-as-code**

+[diagram-as-code](https://aws-oss.beachgeek.co.uk/3ql) is a command line interface (CLI) tool enables drawing infrastructure diagrams for Amazon Web Services through YAML code.
+It facilitates diagram-as-code without relying on image libraries.
+The CLI tool promotes code reuse, testing, integration, and automating the diagramming process.
+It allows managing diagrams with Git by writing human-readable YAML.
+The README provides an example diagram (and the source that this tool used to generate it). (#192)

 **duplicate-rule-detection-tool**

 [duplicate-rule-detection-tool](https://aws-oss.beachgeek.co.uk/3oq) is a project to assess the current active AWS Config rules with potential duplicate scope in an AWS account.
 Our goal is to help customers can make informed decisions on how to streamline their AWS Config rules and reduce complexity.
 Plenty of examples and detailed breakdown of how this works in the README, so give it a look. (#190)

+**powerpipe**

+[powerpipe](https://aws-oss.beachgeek.co.uk/3qd) is dashboards and benchmarks as code.
+Use it to visualise any data source, and run compliance benchmarks and controls, for effective decision-making and ongoing compliance monitoring.
+As with all the Turbot open source projects, excellent documentation, and they have included a video that provides a demo of this at work. (#192)

 **s3-restore-and-copy-progress-monitoring**